d-krupke/cpsat-primer/README.md

 vertex v.

 > If the tour-problem is the fundamental part of your problem, you may be better
 > served with using a Mixed Integer Programming solver.
-Don't expect to solve
+Do not expect to solve
 > tours much larger than 250 vertices with CP-SAT.

 ```python